dcaribou/tap-gsheets/README.md

 The tap uses the Google API underneath for accessing sheets data, so you need to [create some credentials accordingly](https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2).

 Once you have your credentials, you need to put them in the `gsheets_api` key in the configuration file so they are picked up by the tap.
-With another key `sheet_name` one select the spreadsheet to be extracted.
+With another key `sheet_name` one selects the spreadsheet to be extracted.

 The tap supports configuration files in JSON as much as in [HOCON](https://github.com/chimpler/pyhocon) format.
 Use a `.json` extension for JSON format and a `.conf` extension for HOCON format.